AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 We currently provide the following dead-letter queue implementations:
 * `InMemorySequencedDeadLetterQueue` - In-memory variant of the dead-letter queue.
-  Useful for testing purposes, but as it does not persist dead letters, it is unsuited for most production environments.
+  Useful for testing purposes, but as it does not persist dead letters, it is unsuited for production environments.
 * `JpaSequencedDeadLetterQueue` - JPA variant of the dead-letter queue.
   It constructs a `dead_letter_entry` table where it persists failed-events in.
   The JPA dead-letter queue is a suitable option for production environments by persisting the dead letters.